Azure/azure-sdk-for-java/sdk/eventhubs/azure-messaging-eventhubs/TROUBLESHOOTING.md

 ### Configuring Log4J 2

 1. Add the dependencies in your pom.xml using ones from the [logging sample pom.xml][LoggingPom] under the "Dependencies required for Log4j2" section.
-2. Add [log4j2.xml][log4j2] to your `src/main/resources`.
+2.Add [log4j2.xml][log4j2] to your `src/main/resources`.

 ### Configuring logback

 1. Add the dependencies in your pom.xml using ones from the [logging sample pom.xml][LoggingPom] under the "Dependencies required for logback" section.
 2. Add [logback.xml][logback] to your `src/main/resources`.

 ### Enable AMQP transport logging